Start9Labs/bitcoind-startos/docs/integrations/specter/windows.rst

   :width: 60%
   :alt: Specter RPC configuration test results view

-*That's it!* Your Embassy's Bitcoin node is now connected to Specter.
+**That's it!** Your Embassy's Bitcoin node is now connected to Specter.

 If you notice this message:

 .. figure:: /docs/integrations/specter/assets/core_info_error.jpg
-  :width: 60%
+  :width: 30%
   :alt: Bitcoin Core Node info

 ``blockfilterindex`` is disabled for pruned Bitcoin Core nodes for now, so you won't be able to enable it on your embassy.
 Start9 is working on a workaround.